uddin-rajaul/uddin-rajaul/README.md

 - 👋 Hi, I’m @uddin-rajaul
 - 👀 I’m interested in computer networking and cyber security
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning backend development with Django and Data Engineering
 <!-- - 💞️ I’m looking to collaborate on  -->
 - 📫 How to reach me
 - LinkedIn -> shorturl.at/qRX48